Dmitri1993P/Dmitri1993P/README.md

 - 🌱 I’m currently learning ...HTML,CSS,JS
 - 💞️ I’m looking to collaborate...I am a self-taught programmer.
 - 📫 How to reach me:
-- I'll send some of my code soon